ediboc/EA-test/README.md

 ## Premise

 The developed of this test was done with colab in a Google Drive platform if you want acces to the drive ask at ediboc@gmail.com (only test evaluators)

+The transformation of data was done with pandas library  and the final tables were import to sqlite .
+This can be done manually or with the library sqlite3.